 Reading knowledge of at least one foreign language is required.
 More than one foreign language may be required if the major advisor deems it necessary.
-The Modern Languages and Literatures Department administers examinations in the languages that it teaches and offers preparation courses in a handful of languages.
-Students may contact the DGS for the various options for taking courses in foreign languages.
+The Modern Languages and Literatures (MLL) Department offers preparation courses in a handful of languages.
+Students wishing to study foreign languages not covered by MLL's regular offerings should consult with the DGS.
 Students must, in conjunction with their advisor, prepare a plan that specifies how they will demonstrate language proficiency.
+Language proficiency exams are administered within the department.
 The language requirement must be completed before a student can take the comprehensive examinations (see below).